Lukasz-pluszczewski/czarny-frontend-boilerplate/docs/FAQ.md

 ### What do the scripts in `package.json` do?

 Unfortunately, scripts in `package.json` can't be commented inline because the JSON spec doesn't support comments, so I'm providing info on what each script in `package.json` does here.
+Scripts with asterisk * are intended to be called directly be the developer

 | **Script** | **Description** |
 |----------|-------|